cajames/lightroom-preset-error-demo/readme.md

 > This is a demo plugin designed to help the Adobe team identify an issue in the LRC 9.3 release

-Issue was identified and originally documented on the [Adobe Community Forum](https://community.adobe.com/t5/lightroom-classic/all-corrections-get-overwritten-when-calling-applydeveloppreset-with-a-plugin-preset-in-lrc-9-3/m-p/11245013), and then a bug-report was raised on the [Adobe Forum](https://feedback.photoshop.com/photoshop_family/topics/calling-applydeveloppreset-with-a-plugin-preset-in-lrc-9-3-removes-all-photo-corrections)
+An issue was identified and originally documented on the [Adobe Community Forum](https://community.adobe.com/t5/lightroom-classic/all-corrections-get-overwritten-when-calling-applydeveloppreset-with-a-plugin-preset-in-lrc-9-3/m-p/11245013), and then a bug-report was raised on the [Adobe Forum](https://feedback.photoshop.com/photoshop_family/topics/calling-applydeveloppreset-with-a-plugin-preset-in-lrc-9-3-removes-all-photo-corrections)

+A rep from Adobe reached out asking if I could help them by providing a sample plugin that demostrates the issue.

 This demo plugin demonstrates the issue, and is to help the Adobe team debug the SDK changes.